fajardgb/jsPsych-FreemanLab/README.md

 2. Make all the questions show up on the same page
    1. Not sure if this is possible?
 Since different types (eg; mult choice, free responses, etc)
 3. Make the script exit/quit if the user answers the political party **attention_check** question wrong
-4. Make the script exit/quit if the user is not fluent in English.
+4. Make the script exit/quit if the user is **not fluent in English.**
-5. Make this script be able to be integrated into **ALL** scripts.
+5. Make this script be able to be integrated at the end of **ALL** scripts.

 ## Rating Images: single trait at a time

 Implement a script that shows an image, and asks to rate it on a specific trait with
-1. scale
+1. scale (button response)
 2. slider

 Customizability:
-1. be able to easily change trait word (thin you are rating image on)
+1. be able to easily change traits/words (dimensions you are rating images on)
+2. loop over an array of image names for a single trait
+3. loop over an array of traits/words for a single image
-2. be able to change scale easily (eg: from 1-7)
+4. be able to change scale easily (eg: from 1-7 to 1-9)

 ## Rating Images: two traits at a time